Uberspace/lab/source/guide_framadate.rst

 .. note:: If the page does not appear, check that a folder ``~/html/tpl_c`` has been created with sufficient write permissions.

-Upon installation, the database tables and the file ``app/inc/config.php`` are created.
-The file ``app/inc/config.php`` contains parameters of optional configurations that you can modify.
+During installation, the database tables and the file ``app/inc/config.php`` are created.
+The file ``app/inc/config.php`` contains parameters of optional configuration that you can modify.

 You are then redirected to the "migration" page which is used to check that the tables and data are in the correct format.
 For future updates, you will have to go through this page after replacing the files.